 Lonely Bull Trail

-The Lonely Bull Trail is a primitive Back Packing Trail which starts from Shimuwini Camp and is conducted in the large wilderness area between the Letaba low water bridge and the Mingerhout dam along the Letaba River.
+The Lonely Bull Trail is a primitive Back Packing Trail which starts from Mopani Rest Camp and is conducted in the large wilderness area between the Letaba low water bridge and the Mingerhout dam along the Letaba River.

-- The group will meet at Shimuwini camp at 13:00 on the day of departure in order to leave the camp by 14h00.
+- The group will meet at Mopani Rest Camp at 13:00 on the day of departure in order to leave the camp by 14h00.
 They will then be transported, using an open vehicle with a trailer, and dropped off at a predetermined drop off point (according to a rotational usage schedule).

 - The trails ranger will be able to plan a circular or direct route to the pre arranged collection point and will also be able to decide whether to spend more than one night at a particular camp site or not.
 This will allow the group the opportunity to walk at a slower pace and to leave their back packs at the camp and they then don’t have to lug heavy packs around and can enjoy more of the wilderness.